CharlieMcGoldrick/ci-ms5-spudscan/README.md

 For more details, refer to the [interview with the Operations Manager of Green Fields Potato Farm](https://github.com/CharlieMcGoldrick/ci-ms5-spudscan/wiki/Business-Requirements-Interview).

 We have agreed on the following business requirements with our client:
-1. BR1: The client is interested in understanding how different disease symptoms correlate with specific potato diseases (early blight, late blight) and healthy leaves.
-Therefore, they expect data visualizations showing these correlations against the leaf categories.
-2. BR2: The client wants to accurately identify and classify potato plant health states using a machine learning model, specifically a Convolutional Neural Network (CNN).
-3. BR3: The client is interested in obtaining detailed prediction reports for the examined leaves.
+1. Business Requirement 1 (BR1): Data Visualization
+    - We will display the "mean" and "standard deviation" images for healthy, early blight and late blight leaves.
+    - We will display the difference between average leaves.
+    - We will display an image montage for healthy, early blight and late blight leaves.
+2. Business Requirement 2 (BR2): CNN Model for Health State Classification
+    - We want to predict if a given leaf is healthy or has early/late blight.
+    - We want to build a binary classifier and generate reports.

 ## Epics & User Stories
 To address these business requirements, we have outlined the following epics and user stories.
 Each user story is broken down into manageable tasks, following an agile development process.

 - Epic: Information Gathering and Data Collection
-    1. US1: As a user, I want to know the source and content of the data used in training the model to be confident in the quality of the trained model. _(Business Requirements Covered: BR2, BR3)_
+    1. US1: As a user, I want to know the source and content of the data used in training the model to be confident in the quality of the trained model.
+(Business Requirements Covered: BR2)
 - Epic: Data Visualization, Cleaning, and Preparation
-    1. US1: As a client, I want to see visualizations of symptom correlations with leaf health categories to better understand the disease patterns. _(Business Requirement Covered: BR1)_
+    1. US1: As a client, I want to see visualizations that differentiate healthy potato leaves from those affected by early blight and late blight to better understand the distinguishing features.
+(Business Requirement Covered: BR1)
-    2. US2: As a user, I want access to the data cleaning and preparation pipeline to quickly process new data for health state classification. _(Business Requirement Covered: BR2)_
+    2. US2: As a user, I want access to the data cleaning and preparation pipeline to quickly process new data for health state classification.
+(Business Requirement Covered: BR2)
-    3. US3: As a user, I want to understand the project hypotheses and how they were validated to understand the mechanisms behind health state detection. _(Business Requirement Covered: BR2)_
+    3. US3: As a user, I want to understand the project hypotheses and how they were validated to understand the mechanisms behind health state detection.
+(Business Requirement Covered: BR2)
 - Epic: Model Training, Optimization, and Validation
-    1. US1: As a client, I want a reliable model to classify the health states of potato plants so that I can provide timely advice to farmers. _(Business Requirement Covered: BR2)_
+    1. US1: As a client, I want a reliable model to classify the health states of potato leaves so that I can provide timely advice to farmers.
+(Business Requirement Covered: BR2)
-    2. US2: As a technical user, I want to understand the machine learning steps used to develop the health state classification model to ensure transparency and reproducibility. _(Business Requirement Covered: BR2)_
+    2. US2: As a technical user, I want to understand the machine learning steps used to develop the health state classification model to ensure transparency and reproducibility.
+(Business Requirement Covered: BR2)
-    3. US3: As a technical user, I want to know the model performance metrics to ensure that the predictions are reliable. _(Business Requirement Covered: BR2)_
+    3. US3: As a technical user, I want to know the model performance metrics to ensure that the predictions are reliable.
+(Business Requirement Covered: BR2)
 - Epic: Dashboard Planning, Designing, and Development
-    1. US1: As a client, I want an interactive dashboard to display the classification results and visualize the relationships between symptoms and leaf health states. _(Business Requirements Covered: BR1, BR2)_
+    1. US1: As a client, I want an interactive dashboard to display the classification results and visualize the differences between healthy leaves and those affected by early blight and late blight.
+(Business Requirements Covered: BR1, BR2)
-    2. US2: As a user, I want interactive input widgets to provide real-time data and get health state classification results instantly. _(Business Requirement Covered: BR2)_
+    2. US2: As a user, I want interactive input widgets to provide real-time data and get health state classification results instantly.
+(Business Requirement Covered: BR2)
 - Epic: Dashboard Deployment and Release
-    1. US1: As a client, I want a detailed prediction report for each examined leaf to make informed decisions about disease management. _(Business Requirement Covered: BR3)_
+    1. US1: As a client, I want a detailed prediction report for each examined leaf to make informed decisions about disease management.
+(Business Requirement Covered: BR2)

 [Back to top ⇧](#table-of-contents)